troncosomath/Deeplearning.ai-Short-Courses/README.md

 # Table of content
 ## Understanding and Applying Text Embeddings
-This course present intuition on embedding.
 The course has 6 lecture each very focus on developing intution and hand-on experince using VertexAI client.
 - Create embeddings using `textembedding-gecko@001`
 - Compute Cosine Similarity using the package on `sklearn`
 - Load stackoverflow question/answer/tags from `BigQuery`